paper-trail-gem/paper_trail/README.md

 ### RSpec

-PaperTrail provides a helper that works with RSpec to make it easier to control when `PaperTrail` during testing.
+PaperTrail provides a helper that works with [RSpec](https://github.com/rspec/rspec) to make it easier to control when `PaperTrail` is enabled during testing.
 By default, PaperTrail will be turned off for all tests.
 When you wish to enable PaperTrail for a test you can either wrap the test in a `with_versioning` block, or pass in `:versioning => true` option to a spec block, like so:

 ```ruby
 describe "RSpec test group" do